unit calculator

 How to use this calculator

-2. We subtract 32 from the °F value and multiply by 5/9 to calculate the Celsius equivalent.
+2. The calculator subtracts 32 from your input and multiplies by 5/9 to obtain the Celsius equivalent.

 Inputs explained